rueedlinger/ev3dev-python-robot/python/README.md

 ## Get started
-All the code examples are based on a simple abtsratcion framework for ev3dev.
-You can use these examples to get started quickly.
-We provide you in this project the *ev3robot* python module.
-This module is a simple abstraction for a  simple autonomous driving robot.
+All the code examples are based on the ev3dev python module and you can use these examples to get started quickly with a simple ev3 robot.
+To get started you can use the *ev3robot* python module.
+This module is a abstraction for a simple autonomous driving robot.
 This module contains simple commands like turn, forward, backward, brake, etc.

+The following code snippets shows how you can use the ev3robot module.
+Feel free to change and adapted the code to your needs to compete in the challenges.

 ```python